CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_web_with_python.md

 ### Javascript

 #### What is javascript?

 it is the default scripting language for browsers, which can access most of the browsers functions

 #### When to use AJAX?
 Bring examples of its usage.

+Asynchronous javascript
+it is when you dont want to wait on something(loading of a data form database) for something else to work('being able to load another page') like

+element.addEventListener('click', loadOtherPage);
+and then you can load another page, while clicking the more button you could start another cycle of loading data element.addEventListener('click', loadMoreData);

 #### What is DOM and how to manipulate it from Javascript?
 #### What are events and how/why to use them in Javascript?
 #### What is event bubbling/capturing?
 How would you use it?